aicenter/road-graph-tool/README.md

 In the root of the project, there is an example configuration file named `config-example.yml`.

-## Password configuration
+## Database configuration

+The database configuration is stored in the `db` section of the configuration file.
+The structure of the section is the following:

+- `db_host`: the host of the database server.
+- `db_port`: the port of the database server.
+- `db_name`: the name of the database.
+- `username`: the user of the database.
+- `db_password`: the password of the database.

+Additionally, it is possible to configure the SSH connection to the database server in the `ssh` section inside the `db` section.
+The structure of the section is the following:

+- `ssh_server_address`: the address of the SSH server.
+- `ssh_tunnel_local_port`: the port on the local machine where the SSH tunnel is established.
+- `private_key_path`: the path to the private key file for the SSH connection.
+- `server_username`: the username of the SSH server.

+Typically, we do not want to store the secrets like private key path or database password in the configuration file so that we may share the configuration file with others.
+For that, we use a separate file for the secrets.
-Additionaly, it is necessary to store some sensitive information like passwords.
-These are stored in the `secrets.yml` file, that should be stored in the same directory as the configuration file.
-The structure of the file is the same as the structure of the main configuration file.
+The structure of the file is the same as the structure of the main configuration file and it is effectively merged with the main configuration file.
+To specify the path to the secrets file, use the `password_config_file` parameter in the root of the configuration file.
 The example file is stored in the root of the project and is named `secrets-example.yml`.

 # Testing